A Relaxing Afternoon in Historic Downtown Dunedin, Florida

 A massage is the perfect treat, in my opinion, especially to escape the heat for a while.
 Mike & I both got a relaxation massage at A Perfect Pair Nail Salon & Spa.
 Hot Stone, deep tissue, and a legs/feet combo massage are also offered.
 The massage was a perfect way to wind down after being on our feet all day.

-If you feel like taking in some culture, Dunedin offers a selection of art galleries and museums.
+If you feel like taking in some culture, Dunedin offers a small selection of art galleries and museums.
 The Dunedin Fine Arts Center is worth checking out.
 The Dunedin Historical Society & Museum is another option.
 Baseball fans visiting during the spring months can check out a Toronto Blue Jays game, as Dunedin is home to the Blue Jays spring training.
 Music fans will want to plan for a quick tour of The Beatles Museum.

 The Pinellas Trail

 Also be sure to take a walk down to the marina, located just a short walk away from downtown.
 Take in a few great views from the pier, and even do a little fishing if you are interested.
 The Best Western Yacht Club Inn, located directly on the marina, offers a waterfront restaurant with spectacular views.
-Bon Appetit and the Marina Cafe offer a brunch, breakfast, and lunch/dinner menu, with the option of indoor dining or outdoor dining, both with amazing views.
+Bon Appetit and the Marina Cafe offer a brunch, breakfast, and lunch/dinner menu, with the option of indoor dining or outdoor dining, both featuring amazing views.

 Dunedin hosts exciting events throughout the year.
 Farmers markets are held on Friday and Saturday mornings, July through October.
 Art walks take place on the second Friday of each month.
 Each month brings forth exciting cultural and holiday activities, such as: holiday boat parades, Mardi Gras and St. Patrick’s Day celebrations, and the Dunedin Orange Festival.
 Check out the Dunedin website for this year’s calendar of events.